CenterForOpenScience/Policies-and-Procedures/index.md

 COS is committed to the fair and equal employment of individuals with disabilities under the ADA.
 It is COS’s policy to provide reasonable accommodation to qualified individuals with disabilities unless the accommodation would impose an undue hardship on the company.

 In accordance with the ADA, reasonable accommodations will be provided to qualified individuals with disabilities to enable them to perform the essential functions of their jobs or to enjoy the equal benefits and privileges of employment.
 Any employee with a disability who believes they need a reasonable accommodation to perform the essential functions of their job should contact Human Resources.
 Disability refers to a physical or mental impairment that substantially limits one or more of the major life activities of an individual.
-A qualified person with a disability means an individual with a disability who, with or without reasonable accommodation, can perform the essential functions of his or her employment position.
+A qualified person with a disability means an individual with a disability who, with or without reasonable accommodation, can perform the essential functions of their employment position.
 If an accommodation is requested, the employee is responsible for providing medical documentation regarding the disability and possible accommodations.
 All information obtained concerning the medical condition or history of an applicant or employee will be treated as confidential information, maintained in separate medical files, and disclosed only as permitted by law.

 It is the policy of COS to prohibit harassment or discrimination based on disability or because an employee has requested a reasonable accommodation.
 COS prohibits retaliation against employees for exercising their rights under the ADA or other applicable civil rights laws.

+A copy of the Accommodations Request Form can be found [here](https://docs.google.com/forms/d/e/1FAIpQLSef7elb-9-WkaXNTlnSQZ9mHkxWjMcYwIvBRTjVoVkj6YpJzQ/viewform?usp=sf_link).

 ## Religious Accommodations

 COS respects the religious beliefs and practices of all employees and will make, on request, an accommodation for such observances when a reasonable accommodation is available that does not create an undue hardship on the company’s business.
 A copy of the Religious Accommodations Policy can be found [here](https://docs.google.com/document/d/e/2PACX-1vT60-9BZlEbShKQs94BFU7VDBFfxX1JzVUqM6_0VTidp1s2S3F_vs4OpFSdWrDW0t35Ro-YugxQNv_V/pub).

+## Name & Pronoun Change Process

+COS is committed to supporting our staff and our community members holistically.
+We understand that the language we use to describe ourselves is changing all the time, and we want you to feel confident letting us know if the language you use has shifted.
+In order to make this process easier, individuals can share this information via a form which can be found [here] (https://docs.google.com/forms/d/e/1FAIpQLSefSnk5Oo0qAOf3K7TovFsysfqtRS_1_sgZV4fFLb2u9t2x0Q/viewform).

 Employment Classification
 ------------------